Kevin-soup/Merchandise-Catalog-Website/README.md

-# Merchandise Catalog Website
+# Merchandise Catalog Website — Portfolio Project

-A full-stack project consisting of a **Merchandise Catalog Website** (UI) and four microservices (**A, B, C, D**) behind a simple HTTP/JSON (REST) interface.
+A clean, full-stack portfolio project consisting of a **Merchandise Catalog Website** (UI) and four microservices (**A, B, C, D**) behind a simple HTTP/JSON (REST) interface.

-Deployment-ready: services use environment-based configuration and stateless REST endpoints and can be containerized and pushed to production with minimal changes.
+**Deployment-ready:** services use environment-based configuration and stateless REST endpoints and can be containerized and pushed to production with minimal changes.

 ---

 ## What’s Included